SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab01_Data_Modeling.md

 4. Select your **Region**.

 5. Enter the **Purpose** for creating this environment (Optional).
-Now, either follow (f) or (g) to configure the environment.

-6. Turn on the **toggle** to **create a database for this environment** if you wish to create the database along with this, otherwise this can be done once the environment is configured.
+6. Turn on the **toggle** to **create a database for this environment** if you wish to create the database.
+Otherwise this can be done once the environment is configured.

 7. Click **Next.**